IgnacioKase/js-101/assigments/exercise-04.md

 ## Filter, map, and reduce exercises

 1.Implement a function that takes a string and:
-  a.
-Removes all the whitespaces at the beginning and at the end of the string.
+  1. Removes all the whitespaces at the beginning and at the end of the string.
-  b.
-Removes all the strings that doesn't start with '--'.
+  2. Removes all the strings that doesn't start with '--'.
-  c.
-Removes the '--' from the filtered strings.
+  3. Removes the '--' from the filtered strings.
-  e.
-Join all the strings together, separating the strings with a ','.
+  4. Join all the strings together, separating the strings with a ','.
-  f.
-Returns the result
+  5. Returns the result

 Signature of the function: